-Georgia Educator Ethics Assessment and the Georgia Assessment for Education Leaders
+Georgia Educator Ethics Assessment (351) OR Georgia Ethics for Educational Leadership (352)

 IMPORTANT NOTE: